odys-z/x-visual/docsphinx/design-memo/extensions/chart.rst

 Note:

-In a page used a D3Pie, the html/body needs provide a special div before the canvas used for main scene, such as
+In a page using D3Pie, the html/body needs providing a special div before the canvas used for main scene, such as

 .. code-block:: html